 “We eat together every night,” says Stan smiling at his fellow tablemates.
 Stan shares a table with his wife, Beverly, and independent living residents Joan Keysser, Marlene Winitz, Rhoda Saitisky, and Millie Frankel (pictured above, around the table from left to right).
 The table of six was not always quite as large, as they explain that two groups of three joined together to make the enthusiastic bunch that they have now.

-Connections from the Past Form Friendships to Look Forward to
+Connections from the Past Form Lasting Friendships

 “Marlene and I were in the same high school graduation class,” Joan shares excitedly.
 “I graduated from their high school too, but not that year,” Rhoda adds as Joan laughs thinking about the difference in their years of graduation.
 While Joan, Marlene, and Rhoda share high school connections with one another, more ties become apparent from across the table.